IT Asset Management

-The K1000 enables IT organizations to quickly and easily achieve and maintain software license compliance.
+Software asset management (SAM) features of the K1000 enable organization to maintain software license compliance, harvest unused or underutilized applications, and better negotiate volume purchases.
 The K1000 integrates with the Dell Application Catalog to provide accurate and reliable software license usage and tracking across application versions, name variations, publisher names and application categorization.
 This enables IT administrators to accurately and reliably discover, track and manage software assets to optimize license usage and achieve compliance.
 The inventory process discovers installed software on machines.
 Using drop down menu filters to define software asset groups, the associated licenses can be tracked against the number of installations using K1000 asset management capabilities.
 Tracking for software compliance can be automated.
 By defining filters to include all current, and more importantly future, versions of an application in the license group, an administrator can monitor the number of licenses installed automatically, even as new versions of an application become available.
 This is essential for managing software license agreements, including upgrades.
 It also provides flexibility for negotiating ongoing volume purchases.

 Software metering provides the ability to see what software is actually being used versus just installed.
 This allows unused licenses to be reassigned to other users or retired, significantly reducing software use-based licensing costs.
 It also allows IT administrators to monitor usage for compliance with license agreements.
 The K1000 enables IT administrators to view usage information based on when an application is actually run, thereby allowing them to reliably track usage to ensure optimization and compliance.
 Usage data includes a count of application launches, total minutes used and last used date.
 E-mail notifications and alerts can be configured and tied to contract expirations and renewals.